Updated:

 (Earthquake Hazard Information 1)

-One more wrong constructive approach of engineers due to the huge family stock in the area was considered with the masonry buildings (Johnson 75).
-It is so due to the inapplicable use of stone materials in this very region because the debris of cracked houses represents even more hazards for the population and the municipal heritage of the Marina district.
-The aftershocks of multiple numbers of engineers were reflected on the numerous debris of what was constructed for years.
 The situation displayed the architects and the wrong way of building houses, and its particular construction in the Marina district emphasized that the work of the thousand smartest people over the project of apartment buildings was in vain.
 This was registered, but the idea of the soft story still evaluates the construction of houses not only in San Francisco but throughout the United States.
 The Lesson of Loma Prieta made scientists evaluate the main reason for the collapse of apartment buildings in the inappropriate setting and structuring of the three- and four-story houses in the district.
 Furthermore, such carelessness of engineers can be stated on grounds of the seismically active region.
 Though, all precaution measures were ignored due to the relatively long period of seismic silence in the region.

-Reason for the collapse of apartment buildings
+Reason for the Collapse of Apartment Buildings

 Above stated prerequisites for the collapse should be evaluated as those which were outlined in terms of the natural characterization of the district as well as the engineer drawbacks.
-One should bear in mind that the harms because of the earthquake could have been lessened if the engineers had followed the world practice in repairing or reconstructing the existing houses.
+One should bear in mind that the harm because of the earthquake could have been lessened if the engineers had followed the world practice in repairing or reconstructing the existing houses.
 Unfortunately, the risk was inevitable due to several major points.
 Some among them are the dangerous and rather risky area between two elements of nature (mountains and the ocean); soft fill covered deep in the ground; and technical and scientific misconduct in applicable structuring of the buildings.
 On the other hand, the researchers highlight the following lessons learned from the Loma Prieta earthquake, namely:

 • Notwithstanding pitching and swaying high-rise structures did not sustain significant damage;